Cynth3tik/cynth3tik/README.md

 You can find a long feed at [cynth3tik/awesome](https://github.com/cynth3tik/awesome) in an easy to read format of all the projects I've starred in my adventures on github!

-Do you want your own feed?
-Try my [github action](https://github.com/cynth3tik/listerize) to generate it!

 Catch ya in the codeverse ;)